Fitzwilliam Darcy and Colonel Richard Fitzwilliam were roughly forced through the door of a small shack.

 “Cousin Bennet, I do not wish to cause alarm, but if Mr Darcy has toyed with the affections of your daughter, you must find someone to marry her, before the entire family is disgraced.
-Though I am not nearly as wealthy or well connected as Mr Darcy, I would be honored to marry your daughter.
-I am certain you can see the benefits of having your heir married to one of your daughters, and, as Cousin Elizabeth is in need of rescuing, I humbly offer myself as the groom.
-And I would care for your wife and any unmarried daughters when your time has come to return to our Lord.”
+Cousin Elizabeth would be left at the alter if she believes Mr Darcy will return for her.
+Though I am not nearly as wealthy or well-connected as Mr Darcy, I would be honored to marry your daughter.
+Lady Catherine would approve of my decision.
+Cousin Bennet, I am certain you can see the benefits of having your heir married to one of your daughters, and, as Cousin Elizabeth is in need of rescuing, I humbly offer myself as the groom.
+As your son in law, I would naturally see to the care for your wife and any unmarried daughters when your time has come to return to our Lord.”

 “I do not believe your assistance will be required Mr Collins.”
 Mr Bennet stated.
 “As I have said, Mr Darcy is in love with my Lizzy, and he will return in plenty of time for their wedding.”

-“Lady Catherine will wish to know what has happened here, and I am certain she will approve of my offering for Cousin Elizabeth.
+“Lady Catherine must be informed of what has happened here, and I am certain she will approve of my offering for Cousin Elizabeth, as it will repair any damage Mr Darcy has done to your daughter’s reputation.
 Even though Mr Darcy will be her son in law soon enough, she will see that my cousin will make a perfect parson’s wife.
-And Cousin Elizabeth will realize that Mr Darcy is only playing with her affection, as is common with wealthy young men.
+Cousin Elizabeth will realize that Mr Darcy is only playing with her affection, as is common with wealthy young men.
 They do not settle for country misses of no importance.
 No, it has been a rich man’s dalliance and then he will return to his betrothed.”